Last updated: October 2021

 Equifax, Experian and TransUnion, the ICO and the major financial services trade associations have developed a common statement, Credit Reference Agency Information Notice (CRAIN).
 This defines the standards that all three Credit Reference Agencies will apply across all products and services in relation to processing consumer data.
 You can read the CRAIN here.

 We will ensure that you are aware of when automated decisions are being made.
-Currently all customer interactions will be reviewed manually by an underwriter.
+Currently all your interactions will be reviewed manually by an underwriter.
 This data will then be used to help move towards more automated decisions and communication.

 Currently we use automation in the following areas: